Effectiveness and making of homemade face masks: let's take stock.

 The industrial standard is 120 threads.

-If you have fabric at home, choose a fabric made of cotton with a fairly tight mesh.
+If you have fabric at home, choose a cotton fabric with a fairly tight weave.

-A test is to hold your fabric towards the sun, the light should pass through (because it is not blackout fabric, it is normal that light passes) but you should not see the sun rays through the mesh.
+A test is to hold your fabric up to the sun, light should pass through (because it is not blackout fabric, it is normal that light passes) but you should not see the sun rays through the mesh.
 If you see small squares forming, it is not good.

-The fabric must be flexible to fit the shapes of the face and must be comfortable.
+The fabric must be flexible to fit the shape of the face and must be comfortable.

-You can cut 2 or 3 layers of fabric according to your preference.
+You can cut 2 or 3 layers of fabric as you prefer.

 3. Assembly